nodejs/undici/README.md

   a response.
 Use `0` to disable it entirely.
   Default: `30e3` milliseconds (30s).

+- `busyTimeout: Number`, the timeout after which a client is busy and it is not considered useful to enqueue further requests in the pipeline.
+  Monitors time between when the last request was sent to the pipeline and the call to `busy`.
+  Default: `10e3` milliseconds (10s).

 - `maxAbortedPayload: Number`, the maximum number of bytes read after which an aborted response will close the connection.
 Closing the connection will error other inflight requests in the pipeline.